gregoryjscott/content/languages/index.md

 </header>

 <section markdown="1">
 I've written programs using the following programming languages.
-Each languages lists the projects that used the language.
+Each language lists the projects that used the language.

-I like to learn new languages!
-I also like using the best tool for the job.
-Having the ability to use (and fork if necessary) Ruby gems, JavaScript npm modules, Python pip packages, and C# NuGet packages to solve problems is very powerful.
 </section>

 <section>